Irish people: Plantations

-The 16th century Age of exploration brought an interest among the English to colonize Ireland with the reign of the Tudors.
-King Henry IV established surrender and regrants to the Irish, but it wasn't until the catholic queen Mary I of England who started the first plantations in Ireland in 1550, this would become the model for English colonization moving forward in Ireland and would later form the British imperial model The 1550 plantation counties were known as Philipstown (now Daingean) and Maryborough (now Portlaoise) named by the English planters at the time.
-A famous group of explorers the West Country Men were active in Ireland at around this time.
+The 16th century Age of Discovery brought an interest among the English to colonize Ireland with the reign of the Tudors.
+King Henry IV established surrender and regrants to the Irish, but it was not until the Catholic queen Mary I of England who started the first plantations in Ireland in 1550, this would become the model for English colonization moving forward in Ireland and would later form the British imperial model The 1550 plantation counties were known as Philipstown (now Daingean) and Maryborough (now Portlaoise) named by the English planters at the time.
+A group of explorers, known as the West Country Men, were active in Ireland at around this time.